EdgeFirstAI/documentation/docs/models/modelpack/deployment/pc.md

 The python example provided above for deploying the TFLite model can be downloaded as a single python script by clicking on this [link](assets/tflite.py){: download="tflite_example.py" }.
 Ensure to modify the lines that points to the TFLite model and the input image and then run the script using `python tflite_example.py`.

 ### NMS Code Snippet

+This link points to the original [source of the NMS code](https://github.com/amusi/Non-Maximum-Suppression/blob/master/nms.py).

 === "Python"